dalg24/frontier_eigensolver/README.md

 problems.
 This example focuses on demonstrating its basic usage within a GPU-accelerated environment on Frontier.

-## Building Trilinos from Source (Required for support of complex numbers)
+## Building Trilinos from Source (Required for support of complex numbers, PREFERRED)

 ### Download the Source